fabianfassnacht/QGIS_Tutorial4/Tutorial_4_General_Tools.md

 OK, now we have learned how we can directly zoom to the extent of a loaded layer.
 However, we might also want to zoom-in to a specific subset of our study area.
 We can do this by

 **selecting the “zoom-in” button marked with “2” in Figure 1 and then either click on the area where we want to zoom-in or alternatively click and drag the mouse curson to form a rectangle to which QGIS will then zoom in.
-A further alternative to using the “zoomin” button is to simply use the mouse–wheel.
+A further alternative to using the “zoom-in” button is to simply use the mouse–wheel.
 If you navigate the mouse cursor over the main visualization window and rotate the mouse-wheel you will directly see the zoom–effect.**

 In case you want to zoom-out again, you have several options to do this.
 We have already learned to use the right-click on one of the layers to select the option “Zoom to Layer”, alternatively we can either